akontsevich/QML-Coding-Guide/README.md

 the layout is via static initialization of the x, y, width and height properties.

 ## Positioners vs Layouts

+### Use positioners to stretch component size according to content items
-As long as items should be proportional to the default font size, [Positioner](https://doc.qt.io/qt-6/qml-qtquick-positioner.html)s ([Row](https://doc.qt.io/qt-6/qml-qtquick-row.html), [Column](https://doc.qt.io/qt-6/qml-qtquick-column.html), [Grid](https://doc.qt.io/qt-6/qml-qtquick-grid.html), [Flow](https://doc.qt.io/qt-6/qml-qtquick-flow.html)) considered preferable comparing to layouts as positioners manage only items position &ndash; not their size.
-Positioners stretch their size according to content items, which is suitable, for example, for dynamic scrollable pages, lists, etc where we do not know parent size before hand and want parent size rises according to content and do not want items to be resizeable as they already scales according to font sizes.
+As long as items should be proportional to the default font size, [Positioner](https://doc.qt.io/qt-6/qml-qtquick-positioner.html)s ([Row](https://doc.qt.io/qt-6/qml-qtquick-row.html), [Column](https://doc.qt.io/qt-6/qml-qtquick-column.html), [Grid](https://doc.qt.io/qt-6/qml-qtquick-grid.html), [Flow](https://doc.qt.io/qt-6/qml-qtquick-flow.html)) considered preferable comparing to layouts for the above purpose as positioners manage only items position &ndash; not their size.
+Positioners stretch their size according to content items, which is suitable, for example, for dynamic scrollable pages, lists, buttons, toolboxes, etc where we do not know parent size before hand and want parent size rises according to content and do not want items to be resizeable as they already scales according to font sizes.

 **Example**.
 Stretchable 2x2 Grid which prints map parameters titles and their values